johnmccabe/brooklyn-minecraft/README.md

 - **plugin.hungergames**: Flag controlling whether to install the HungerGames Plugin, defaults to `false`.
 - **plugin.skyblock**: Flag controlling whether to install the SkyBlock Plugin, defaults to `false`.
 - **plugin.login**: Flag controlling whether to install the Login Plugin, defaults to `false`.
+- **cuberite.maintenance.duration**: Time, in minutes, during which the absense of a running Cuberite daemon will be ignored.
+Used when the server is stopped to perform a backup.
+Defaults to `5` minutes.
 - **cuberite.server.post.launch.delay**: Initial delay, in seconds, to allow server startup to complete, defaults to `5` seconds.
 - **cuberite.server.command.delay**: Delay, in seconds, between WebAdmin curl requests, defaults to `2` seconds.

+The following effectors are available:

+- **backupWorld**: Creates a `tar.gz` of the current worlds in `/tmp`. **TODO** dedicated backup location and ability to download.
+- **showLogs**: Shows the last n-lines of the current Cuberite log.

 ## Connecting to the WebAdmin pages

 You can connect to the WebAdmin pages from the `main.uri` URL displayed on the Minecraft Server (Cuberite) entity, for example:

 ![webadmin-url](https://raw.githubusercontent.com/johnmccabe/brooklyn-minecraft/gh-pages/images/webadmin_url.png)

+The `admin` users password can be found in the Minecraft Server (Cuberite) entity's `cuberite.webadmin.password` sensor (see the Sensor tab in the screenshot above).

 ## Connecting to the Minecraft server